dfinity/portal/docs/developer-docs/integrations/multi-chain/ckbtc-faq.md

 3. **Limited integration with DeFi**: Bitcoin has been largely unable to integrate smoothly with decentralized finance (DeFi) applications. ckBTC, being an ICP-native token backed 1:1 with real BTC and governed on chain by ICP smart contracts, facilitates bitcoin holders to participate in the DeFi ecosystem.

-4. **High Latency and Fees**: Every Bitcoin transaction is processed with the same low throughput, high latency, and high fees native to the Bitcoin network. ckBTC, being a digital bitcoin twin created by chain-key cryptography and a pair of canister smart contracts, can be sent with 2–5 second finality and negligible fees.
+4. **High latency and fees**: Every Bitcoin transaction is processed with the same low throughput, high latency, and high fees native to the Bitcoin network. ckBTC, being a digital bitcoin twin created by chain-key cryptography and a pair of canister smart contracts, can be sent with 2–5 second finality and negligible fees.

-5. **Security Concerns with Bridges**: ckBTC gets rid of the need for bridges, reducing the risks tied to them.
+5. **Security concerns with bridges**: ckBTC gets rid of the need for bridges, reducing the risks tied to them.
 This approach not only tackles security concerns but also launches Bitcoin into a world of better adaptability and user experiences.

 Sources:
 : [How ckBTC Solves the Dilemma of Blockchain Bridges Part 2](https://medium.com/dfinity/how-ckBTC-solves-the-dilemma-of-blockchain-bridges-ee8e0b72ee59#6164)